 ‘A copy-editor makes sure that an author’s raw text, or copy, is correct in terms of spelling and grammar and is easy to read so that readers can grasp his or her ideas.
 A copy-editor also tries to prevent embarrassing errors of fact, alert the publisher to any possible legal problems and ensure that the typesetter can do a good job.’

 Proofreading is usually the last part of the writing process.
-After your work is finished, checked, copy edited etc. the final proofread checks spelling, grammar, layout and consistency with bold, italics and the like.
-There is no re-writing done at this stage – it’s just simply checking that the content is correct.
+After your work is finished, checked, copy edited etc. the final proofread checks spelling, layout and consistency with bold, italics and the like.
+There is no re-writing done at this stage – it’s just simply checking that the content looks correct.

 ‘The proofreader reads the copy for consistency in usage and layout, for accuracy in the text and references and for typesetting errors.
 The proofreader, however, is only acting as a quality check, making sure that the copy-editor or typesetter has not missed something.
 He or she is not responsible for overall consistency and accuracy.’